skrrra/NET-DOO/README.md

     VIEWS

-        1. Not finished | Transform the prototype into a general layout with components ( can wait )
+        1. Not finished | Transform the prototype into a general layout with components ( can wait | not done )
-        2. Not finished | Start creating a Product@create view where the user can ( start today)
+        2. FINISHED | Start creating a Product@create view where the user can ( start today)

                             1. Add multiple categories to the product
-                            2. Can select multiple photos for a product ( can wait )
+                            2. Can select multiple photos for a product ( can wait | not done )
-                            3. Can set if the product should be featured on the main page, specific category page ( can wait )
+                            3. Can set if the product should be featured on the main page, specific category page ( can wait | not done )

         3. Not finished | Start creating a Product@edit view where the user can ( start today )